Psychotropic Medications

 Many children in the dependency system receive some form of psychotropic medication.
 In fact, according to the latest statistics*, Pennsylvania children on Medicaid and in foster care receive psychotropic medication at a rate three times higher than children in the general Medicaid population.
 That’s 43% compared to 16%!

-Click cd above to view the Toolkit
+Click picture above to view the Toolkit

 The Psychotropic Medication Guide was created to generate discussion and develop a shared understanding on the issues pertaining to the prescribing practices, oversight and monitoring of psychotropic medication for Pennsylvania’s dependent children and youth in out-of-homeplacement.
 Members of the State Roundtable’s Workgroup on Psychotropic Medication hope the guide will be useful as Local Children’s Roundtables or subcommittees of the Roundtable begin the conversation about creating a shared value system regarding the physical and emotional well-being of children and the needs, opportunities and available services that currently exist to support children in health and wellness.
 Click the picture to the right to access this guide.